LaunchCodeEducation/intro-to-programming-csharp/src/chapters/errors-and-debugging/errors-and-user-input.rst

 ``TryParse``
 -------------

-The ``TryParse`` method can be used here to handle these exceptions.
-Exceptions are built into the C# language to help you catch events like this.
-This is only one example of an Exception.
-We will discuss more in later chapters.
+The ``TryParse`` method can be used here to handle this type of exception.

 ``TryParse`` uses bools and conditionals to verify that the correct input data type has been entered, and then allows you to create options based on the data.
 This can be a helpful way to prompt the user for the desired data type.